logzio/logz-docs/_source/logzio_collections/_log-sources/k8s-events.md

 # Shipping Kubernetes events

-Kubernetes events are a resource type in Kubernetes that are automatically created when other resources have state changes, errors, or other messages that should be broadcast to the system.
+Kubernetes events are a resource type that Kubernetes automatically creates when other resources get state changes, errors, or other messages that should be shared across the system.

 This guide uses the [kubernetes-event-exporter](https://github.com/opsgenie/kubernetes-event-exporter) tool to ship kubernetes events to Logz.io.